frischerZucker/what_todo/README.md

 ```python
 python what-todo.py [-h] [-r] [path]
 ```
-You can pass it a path to a directory or file that should be scanned using the positional argument __dir__.
+You can pass it a path to a directory or file that should be scanned using the positional argument __path__.
 If none is passed it defaults to the current working directory.

 You can also use the following optional arguments: